JamJar00/loggrep/README.md

 Windows users will currently need to build from source using `cargo build --release`, sorry!

-There is also a docker image available here
+There is also a docker image available on [Docker Hub](https://hub.docker.com/r/jamoyjamie/loggrep)

 ## Usage
 ```